 The Louisiana Department of Health and Hospitals has reported the state's first human cases of West Nile virus of 2014.
 The three cases were recently confirmed in Livingston Parish and were all asymptomatic, meaning these individuals did not know they were infected, and only found out while donating blood or having blood work.

-The goal of the surveillance for West Nile Infections in Humans is to describe the disease burden of the West Nile infection on the
+The goal of the surveillance for West Nile Infections in Humans is to describe the disease burden of the West Nile infection on the human population.

 The state’s worst year for West Nile virus in a decade continues into the fall season, with state health officials reporting 12 new cases and two deaths this week.

 State health officials today confirmed nine new West Nile virus cases, urging Louisiana residents to continue to protect their health and Fight the Bite.
 No West Nile deaths occurred this week.
 The State is experiencing its most active year for West Nile since 2002, which was the major outbreak year of the virus in Louisiana.
 So far, there have been 321 cases and 12 deaths from the disease reported this year.

 Even though the fall season is under way, state health officials remind Louisiana residents that West Nile virus remains a threat, and urges everyone to protect their health by avoiding mosquito bites.
 The Louisiana Department of Health and Hospitals today confirmed 25 new West Nile virus cases.
 No West Nile deaths occurred this week.
 Louisiana is experiencing the most West Nile cases since its 2002 outbreak year, with 305 cases and 11 deaths from the disease reported thus far in 2012.